Premier League fixtures 2019/2020: TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

 Who’s taking part in subsequent?

-Man Utd v West Ham kicks off at 6pm tonight earlier than being adopted up by Liverpool v Chelsea at 8:15pm.

-Each matches will likely be proven on Sky Sports activities, with the latter sport to be broadcast dwell on free-to-air channel Choose TV, together with Liverpool’s Premier League trophy raise.
+We’ve acquired the complete round-up of fixtures under for you to work out your watching plan.
+Will you wish to watch Leicester v Man Utd within the battle for a top-four spot?
+Or would you favor to flick again and forth between the three relegation-battling groups?

-As soon as the midweek fixtures are performed, followers nonetheless have the promise of 1 ultimate spherical of simultaneous matches to return within the Premier League.
-Plus the FA Cup.
+As soon as the ultimate fixtures are performed, followers nonetheless have the promise of the FA Cup closing.
 Plus the Champions League.
 Plus the Europa League.
 What a summer season!

+Oh, then the 2020/21 Premier League season will go forward in September.
+Soccer goes nowhere.

 Premier League 2019/20 fixtures

 The Premier League have confirmed the ultimate spherical of TV particulars.
-We’ve marked up the matches which might be free-to-air.
+We’ve marked up the matches which are free-to-air.

 Sunday 26th July